 Note that guides and porters are not compulsory.
 The TIMS card is also no longer required & has been replaced by the local entry permit.
 Independent can save more money by taking a jeep from Kathmandu to Salleri.
 It costs $20 & also adds an extra 3 days of trekking to Lukla.

 If people are interested, I can write a separate post on how to hike to EBC without a tour.
-The Lonely Planet Guide to king in the Himalayas also seems informative.
+The Lonely Planet guide to hiking in the Himalayas also seems informative.

 When you factor in the costs of flights, permits, accommodation, food, guides and porters you don’t save much money from hiking Mount Everest on your own – if at all.
 You do, however, save a whole lot of hassle and time by going on an organised tour.